tabiya-tech/taxonomy-model-application/README.md

 - **Reliability Rating**: A
 - **Maintainability Rating**: A

+### **Code Formatting**

+We follow the **[Prettier](https://prettier.io/)** code formatting guidelines to make sure the code is properly formatted in a uniform way.
+As a highlight, we use 2 spaces for indentation, and we end each variable declaration and function call with a semicolon.

 ### **Conventional Commits**

 Please follow the **[Conventional Commits](https://www.conventionalcommits.org/)** format for your commit messages.